 Medicare is Australia’s publicly funded national health insurance system which has been in place since 1975.
 In its early years, Medicare benefits were almost exclusively accessible by the medical profession [42].
-Throughout 1985-86, the Layton Inquiry was undertakenwhich, in part, sought to determine whether the Medicare Scheme should be expanded to enable other, non-medical health services to access benefits for their services.
+Throughout 1985-86, the Layton Inquiry was undertaken, which, in part, sought to determine whether the Medicare Scheme should be expanded to enable other, non-medical health services to access benefits for their services.
 Some 22 non-medical health professions made submissions, seeking inclusion in the Medicare Scheme.
 The Australian Medical Association opposed the expansion of the Medicare Scheme.
 The outcome was that Medicare benefits would remain as they were: available to the medical profession and optometry with very restricted benefits for dental services [43, 44].

 Almost 20 years later, in 2004, podiatrists, dietitians, mental health nurses and dentists were included in the Medicare Benefits Schedule (MBS), as it came to be known.
 These professions could apply for a Medicare provider number and provide services attracting partial Medicare rebates to patients, for patients with a specific type of referral from a medical practitioner [45].
 This was a significant event for the health professions concerned, as it enabled them to bulk bill or offer significantly subsidised services in the private sector.
 Subsequently, ADEA CDEs were included in the MBS [46, 47].
 The MBS has since expanded further to include more non-medical health services [43, 44].

 Around the time that CDEs were first included in the MBS, several professional associations approached ADEA seeking eligibility for credentialling.
-In 2006 ADEA reported, ‘A number of disciplines approached ADEA for eligibility for CDE® and the review has been conducted to assess eligibility against agreed criteria’ [48, p.
+In 2006, ADEA reported, ‘A number of disciplines approached ADEA for eligibility for CDE® and the review has been conducted to assess eligibility against agreed criteria’ [48, p.
 8].
 Pharmacists were added to the CDE eligibility list in 2007, podiatrists in 2008, exercise physiologists in 2012, direct entry midwives and physiotherapists in 2015.
 In 2016, ADEA reviewed the process and standards used to evaluate applications for CDE eligibility made by professional bodies [31].
 The criteria used to determine the eligibility of professions, while referred to as ‘relevant and robust’, are not available to the wider public [30].
 As such, the ADEA remains the gatekeeper, determining which professions are eligible for credentialling and therefore which professions can benefit from the MBS rebates for CDE services.

 The Competency Movement

-The competency movement began in the 1990s when the ommonwealth overnment sought to introduce a nationally consistent approach to the training and qualification of workers across a range of industries.
+The competency movement began in the 1990s when the commonwealth government sought to introduce a nationally consistent approach to the training and qualification of workers across a range of industries.
 Competency standards serve as a quality assurance measure, reflecting the appropriate application of sound knowledge and skills within a particular vocational context [49, 50].
-In 1994 ADEA instigated the development of competencies for diabetes educators and in 1996, published National Core Competencies for Diabetes Educators.
+In 1994, ADEA instigated the development of competencies for diabetes educators and in 1996, published National Core Competencies for Diabetes Educators.
 Subsequently a paper entitled, The process of developing and validating national core competencies for diabetes educators, was published in a peer-reviewed journal [49].
 The authors define the field of diabetes education as interdisciplinary.
-ADEA’s Core Competencies document provided examples of clinical competencies, ‘ nurses: insulin dosage adjustment or correct injection technique; dietitians: diabetes dietary prescription; podiatrists: wound care [22, p.3].
-It is interesting to note that although the role is defined as interdisciplinary, competencies were still defined according to the primary discipline of the diabetes educator with little evidence of support for role flexibility.
+ADEA’s Core Competencies document provided examples of clinical competencies, ‘ ... nurses: insulin dosage adjustment or correct injection technique; dietitians: diabetes dietary prescription; podiatrists: wound care’ [22, p.3].
+It is interesting to note that although the role is defined in the document as interdisciplinary, competencies were still defined according to the primary discipline of the diabetes educator with little evidence of support for role flexibility.